nicholas-ko-zy/stroke_prediction/README.md

 # Stroke Prediction Project

-_This was a simple exploratory data science project I worked in university.
+_This was a simple exploratory data science project I did in university.
 I tested 4 different models to see which model best predicts an instance of stroke in a patient based on several factors such as BMI and age.
 I used [SMOTE (Synthetic Minority Over-sampling Technique)](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) to change the unbalanced data to balanced data set by oversampling the minority class (stroke patient) data._

 ![SMOTE](/img/stroke/smote.png)